isabelledesouza/TailwindCSS-Training/README.md

-The practical lessons of course Linkedin Tailwind Essential Training.
+The practical lessons of Linkedin Tailwind Essential Training.